pivotal/docs-tap/tanzu-build-service/dependencies.hbs.md

 By default, Tanzu Application Platform is installed with Bionic as the default stack.

-To default all workloads to the Jammy stack, include the `stack_configuration: jammy-only` field in `tap-values.yaml`.
+To default all workloads to the Jammy stack, include the `stack_configuration: jammy-only` field under the `buildservice:` section in `tap-values.yaml`.
 This installs Tanzu Application Platform and Tanzu Build Service with no Bionic-based builders, and all workloads will be built with Jammy.